 Facebook famously let all employees access everyone's profile for a long time, and you can even find HN comments indicating that some recruiters would explicitly mention that as a perk of working for Facebook.
 And I can think of more than one well-regarded unicorn where everyone still has access to basically everything, even after their first or second bad security breach.
 It's hard to get the political capital to restrict people's access to what they believe they need, or are entitled, to know.
 A lot of trendy startups have core values like “trust” and “transparency” which make it difficult to argue against universal access.

 There are people I simply don't give feedback to because I can't tell if they'd take it well or not, and once you say something, it's impossible to un-say it.
 In the paper, the author gives an example of a doctor with poor handwriting who gets mean when people ask him to clarify what he's written.
 As a result, people guess instead of asking.

 In most company cultures, people feel weird about giving feedback.
-Everyone has stories about a project that lingered on for months after it should have been terminated because no one was willing to offer explicit feedback.
+Everyone has stories about a project that lingered on for months or years after it should have been terminated because no one was willing to offer explicit feedback.
 This is a problem even when cultures discourage meanness and encourage feedback: cultures of niceness seem to have as many issues around speaking up as cultures of meanness, if not more.
-In some places, people are afraid to speak up because they’ll get attacked by someone mean.
-In others, they’re afraid because they’ll be branded as mean.
-It’s a hard problem.
+In some places, people are afraid to speak up because they'll get attacked by someone mean.
+In others, they're afraid because they'll be branded as mean.
+It's a hard problem.

 In the paper, this is characterized by flaws and weaknesses being diluted as information flows up the chain of command.
 One example is how a supervisor might take sub-optimal actions to avoid looking bad to superiors.